 Omnichannel advertising as a tool for omnichannel marketing

 You can start creating perfect omnichannel ad campaigns in a few easy steps, using a DSP programmatic platform that supports all programmatic advertising channels, including mobile, in-app, desktop advertising mediums and delivers a unified experience across the screens.

 Omnichannel advertising DSPs are easy to differentiate from basic solutions.
 Such a DSP platform will typically feature a whole lot of elements necessary for running the omnichannel campaign: multichannel ad formats, real-time optimization tools, insights generation.
-As well, full-stack omnichannel platforms include supplementary tools like DMP or CDP that automate user data ingestion, arrangement, and segment building.
+Such platforms enable advertisers to buy ad space automatically and in real-time.

-How to make omnichannel campaigns work on your side?
+Making omnichannel campaigns work on your side

+To make a leap towards a better customer experience you need proper advertising technology.
+Omnichannel marketing capabilities are embodied in SmartyAds programmatic solutions and one of them is SmartyAds omnichannel DSP.
 SmartyAds omnichannel DSP provides advertisers with instant access to the top premium global desktop, mobile, and in-app traffic, and helps to serve all ad formats across verticals and channels.
-The solution enables 100% automated media-buying process in combination with high-quality traffic for effective omnichannel advertising experience.
-Thanks to extensive targeting options and various custom settings, advertisers can promote their special offers or notify their users about discount right at the brick-and-mortar shop.
+The solution enables a 100% automated media-buying process in combination with high-quality traffic for an effective omnichannel advertising experience.
+Thanks to extensive targeting options and various custom settings, advertisers can promote their special offers or notify their users about discounts right at the brick-and-mortar shop.